 The Docklands Light Railway (DLR) offers a frequent service to Cutty Sark station which is a 15 minute leisurely walk from the Laban building.
 The DLR joins to the London Underground at Monument / Bank (Central, Circle and District Lines), Shadwell (East London Line), Canary Wharf (Jubilee Line) and Stratford (Central Line).
 At Cutty Sark turn right out of the station and right again on to Creek Road.
 Take the second left after the bridge, Creekside and the Laban building is on your left.

-If travelling from Central London, travel from Charing Cross, Waterloo East or London Bridge Stations to either Deptford or Greenwich.
-There are frequent trains and the journey time is approximately 15 minutes.
-(Please note if travelling from Charing Cross or Waterloo East, you may need to change trains at London Bridge.)
-The Laban building is approximately a 10 minute walk from either station.
+If travelling from Central London, travel from Cannon Street to either Deptford or Greenwich.
+There are frequent trains and the journey time is approximately 10 to 12 minutes.
+The Laban building is approximately a 10-minute walk from either station.

 From Central London: Take the Old Kent Road to its end in New Cross then follow the A2 until you reach the junction for Deptford Church Street.
 Turn left and continue to the mini roundabout, turn right into Creekside, then left into Copperas Street.
 The entrance to the car park is on your right.